5Volt-Junkie/RPi-Tron-Radio/README.md

 See the [Installation guide](https://github.com/5Volt-Junkie/RPi-Tron-Radio/blob/master/docu/Installation.md)

-Important: I'm testing it with soma.fm only.
+Important: I'm testing it with [soma.fm streams] (http://somafm.com/) only.
 I don't know how good it works with another stations.

 ## Features
 * RPi-Tron-Radio runs through mpd and mpc.